sozialhelden/a11yscore/docs/architecture/decisions/000-template.md

 ## Context

 The purpose of this decision record is to provide context for the problem we're trying to solve.
-This section should clearly explain why we are undertaking this effort and what specific challenges or opportunities have led us to make this proposal.
+This section should explain why we are undertaking this effort and what specific challenges or opportunities have led us to make this proposal.

 ## Decision

 This section outlines the proposed solution, including any key design decisions or changes.
-It's essential to clearly articulate the reasoning behind our choices and highlight the key benefits of our approach and also considering alternative solutions.
+It's essential to articulate the reasoning behind our choices and highlight the key benefits of our approach and also considering alternative solutions.

 ## Consequences